 Frequently Asked Questions about the new UAD

-This document contains the most frequently asked questions regarding the the new Uniform Appraisal Dataset (the new UAD).
+This document contains the most frequently asked questions regarding the the new Uniform Appraisal Dataset (UAD 3.6).

-The new UAD updates will be included with every level of support contract, from Silver to Elite — no one‑off upgrade fees or add‑ons.
+UAD 3.6 updates are included with every level of support contract, from Silver to Elite.
 It's what we did last time around, and it's the right thing to do.

-What will the new UAD forms look like?
+What do the UAD 3.6 forms look like?

 The concept of individual forms will go away.
 Instead, there will be one dynamic form that changes based on property type, loan type, inspection notes, and scope.
 Check out our blog post where we go into more detail about what to expect with the new form.

-Where can I learn more about the new UAD?
+Where can I learn more about UAD 3.6?

-Check out our videos, interviews, and blog posts — and check out Fannie Mae's announcement: https://singlefamily.fanniemae.com/media/34686/display
+Check out our videos and blog posts — and check out Fannie Mae's announcement: https://singlefamily.fanniemae.com/media/34686/display

 Additional Resources:

-Will a la mode have training for the new UAD?
+Will a la mode have training for UAD 3.6?

 Yes, of course!
 Check out www.alamode.com/UAD and our Facebook page for updates, news, webinars, and more.
 And as we get closer to implementation, you'll be able to watch additional videos and sign up for live, detailed training.

-Is there anything I should do to get ready for the new UAD changes?
+Is there anything I should do to get ready for the UAD 3.6 changes?

 Related Links